-The European Securities and Markets Authority (ESMA) has decided to amend the threshold for the notification of short selling positions to 0.1% of a company’s issued share capital.
-The FCA intends to apply this change in the UK but is in the process of updating its technology and systems to enable it to do so.
+The European Securities and Markets Authority (ESMA) has decided to amend the threshold for the notification of short selling positions to 0.1% of a company’s issued share capital and the FCA has applied this change in the UK.

 Regulatory bodies in other European countries are also imposing short selling bans on specific stocks.
 Information about these bans is published on the London Stock Exchange and/or FCA’s website.

 Firms subject to the Markets in Financial Instruments Directive (MiFID) should continue to be aware of the requirement (in Article 62 of the MiFID Org Regulation) to inform their clients where the overall value of the portfolio depreciates by 10% and thereafter at multiples of 10%.

 The FCA has extended the closure dates for the following until 1 October at the earliest:

 - CP19/32: Building operational resilience: Impact tolerances for important business services